wangleiphy/ml4p/projects/README.md

 Try to design a neural network trained by the data generated from this traditional solver, and see if you can accelerate the calculation.

-You can either try other problem such as Quantum Many-Body Problem.

 ## Lastly, welcome to bring your own project...